mattjm/duplicacy-script/README.md

 duplicacy prune -storage b2
 ```

+(UPDATE:  This appears to actually keep one backup a day for the last 30 days)

 The pruning process collects things to be deleted on the first run, and then actually deletes them when its run again.
 Although it seems like the second run is frequently hesitant to delete things--I guess that's better than the alternative.

 To prune a specific snapshot: